 In today’s business landscape, intangible assets like intellectual property (IP) are becoming increasingly important, particularly for tech companies.
 IP holds significant value as it can drive a company’s growth and success in the industry, or conversely, its compromise can lead to the company’s downfall and potential bankruptcy.
 Therefore, tech companies must be well-guided in mitigating the risks and threats associated with IP breaches or theft.
-The main goal of taking proactive measures to safeguard IP is to maintain the integrity of its creator and inventor and to prevent any unwarranted use and unauthorized duplication.
+The main goal of taking proactive measures to safeguard most valuable intellectual property is to maintain the integrity of its creator and inventor and to prevent any unwarranted use and unauthorized duplication.

 Intellectual property pertains to the unique intellectual creations or inventions developed by individuals or brands that hold commercial value and offer trade advantages.
 Proper safeguarding of IP requires legal processes and registration to be officially recognized as owned by its creators, granting them exclusive rights.
 In the tech industry, understanding the different forms of intellectual property, like patents, trademarks, copyrights, and trade secrets, is vital for leveraging IP as a competitive edge in this highly competitive market.